 Expert Explains How To Recognize Melanoma And Prevent ItWith pool season kicking off this weekend, experts say it’s a good time to remind everyone about sun safety.

 May Is Melanoma Awareness MonthAfter the long winter, it’s not a surprise everyone is gearing up to enjoy some fun outdoors this summer.
 Before heading out to catch some rays, think about protecting your skin.

 The Risks Of Sun Exposure And How To Protect Your Skin This SummerNow that sun exposure is considered a cancer risk on the same level with tobacco and asbestos, it's time to get serious about protecting yourself.

-Many studies have been done in recent years looking for a possible link between tattoos and skin cancer.
+Is There A Connection Between Tattoos & Skin Cancer?Many studies have been done in recent years looking for a possible link between tattoos and skin cancer.
 While they haven't found a direct connection, doctors still say, if you have a tattoo, keep a very close eye on it this coming summer.